thahnen/Gradle2Ant/README.md

 - clean (macro *gradle.clean*)
 - javadoc (macro *gradle.javadoc*)

-There are also two additional macros to work with Gradle as it is:
+There are also two additional items to work with Gradle as it is:

 - macro *gradle.version* (Gradle wrapper version into property *gradle.version*)
-- macro *gradle.kill* (kills all Gradle processes)
+- target *gradle.kill* (kills all Gradle processes)

 Can be imported into any Ant build script using:
 ```xml